 The following technical research papers were developed by the Alberta Tree Improvement and Seed Centre (ATISC) to share research information about major trees in Alberta.

-The information contained in these documents focuses on provenance and progeny research for Alberta conifers, and is intended for educational institutions, foresters and tree breeders.
+These documents focus on provenance and progeny research for Alberta conifers, and are intended for educational institutions, foresters and tree breeders.

-- Patterns of Optimal Growth for Lodgepole Pine Provenances in Alberta -- Nov 2010 (37 pages, <1 MB)
+- Patterns of Optimal Growth for Lodgepole Pine Provenances in Alberta (Nov 2010)

 A report on the genetics and growth potential of lodgepole pine in Alberta.

-- Patterns of Optimal Growth for White Spruce Provenances in Alberta -- Nov 2011 (37 pages, <1 MB)
+- Patterns of Optimal Growth for White Spruce Provenances in Alberta (Nov 2011)